The studio is closed from 23 Dec 2025 to 6 Jan 2026.

 About Cath

-Cath Michael is an emerging artist based in Brisbane with a passion for nostalgia, particularly Mid Century Modern, Vintage and Art Deco styles.
+I’m Cath, a Brisbane-based emerging artist with a passion for nostalgia, particularly Mid Century Modern, Vintage and Retro.

 Why I paint vintage and nostalgia